npm/devrel/talks/abstracts.md

 ## Security
+**I care about security!
+I use SSL.. by [Frédéric Harper](https://twitter.com/fharper)**
+If you were to ask me if security is important for me, my answer will definitely be a "YES".
+However, if you ask me what I do to make my projects more secure, my answer may not be as confident as the previous one.
+It would probably sound something like, "Oh, I... hummm... aaa, use SSL?" and let's be honest here, it's probably the kind of answer most of developers would give.
+Today is the day you start to think about security as part of your development process instead of an afterthought.
+I'll share with you some easy tips you can use right now to ensure your masterpiece will be more secure.

 **Securing your site like it's 1999 by [Katie Fenn](https://twitter.com/katie_fenn)**
 "Life in the early days of the web was hard.
 One day your HTML is disintegrating, the next you are fighting someone named “~Ninjad00d~“ who has found a way to take over your forum system.
 Lessons in security in these days were hard learned.